 Michelle Sigona is a National Correspondent and Emmy Award winning television journalist.
 Over her career, Michelle has covered thousands of breaking and historical news stories including the tragedies of September 11, the D.C. region's sniper murders, the Aurora Movie massacre and the Newtown School shooting in Connecticut.

-Previously, Michelle was the CBS News, 48 Hours Crimesider Reporter, covering law and justice issues each day on CBSN.
+Previously, Michelle was the 48 Hours Crimesider Reporter for CBS News covering law and justice issues each day on CBSN.
 In addition to her live reporting duties, she also worked within the 48 Hours planning unit where she was responsible for researching, planning and producing the biggest murder investigations across the country and beyond.

 Prior to these roles, Michelle was on-air and produced for the Fox prime-time crime fighting show, “America’s Most Wanted.”
 For over 13 years, she worked through every position behind the scenes until becoming a National Correspondent.
 Michelle traveled around the world to track down fugitives and find missing people during the week, while running the prime-time 1-800-CRIME-TV hotline every Saturday night.
 She managed a staff of 25 by making critical decisions such as when to move on a lead to track down a dangerous fugitive and how best to work with investigators across the globe to increase apprehensions.
 Michelle's dedication to this role was instrumental in raising the hotline to new and exciting heights.